Clayton-Roberts/Clayton-Roberts/README.md

 # Hi! 👋

-My name is Clay Roberts and I am a PhD Candidate at the Institute of Astronomy, University of Cambridge.
+My name is Clay Roberts and I am a PhD candidate at the Institute of Astronomy, University of Cambridge.
 I'm from Vermont and have been living/working/studying in the UK for more than 8 years.

 ### 🔬 Research interests